koayiaaieki/Level-3-Pygame/README.md

-# Version 2 - Tile Creator Instructions
+# Version 3 - Tile Obstacles Instructions
   **(written by our favourite teacher)**

   1. Clean up code - Kill the dummy =(